Why learn to pinpoint your location?

 These methods can all help you to locate your position when you cannot be sure where you are.
 These techniques all require at least some visibility, so in fog, cloud, snow or darkness you will need to look at alternative methods.

-Of course, with modern technology, a GPS device or app (such as our own OS Locate) can give you an accurate position very quickly.
+Of course, with modern technology, a GPS device (such as the popular Garmin inReach mini2) or app (such as our own OS Locate) can give you an accurate position very quickly.
 However, electronics fail or run out of power, so the ability to determine your location with just a map and a compass is vital for anyone planning longer routes.
 It also has the added benefit of helping you be much more aware of your surroundings - and not just following an arrow on the screen.